ME3Tweaks/ME3TweaksModManager/documentation/alternates.md

 `+` means the option WAS chosen
 `<blank>` means 'any installed'.
 If you provide 4 options with blank values, any one of them being chosen will cause the condition to match.
 There is no opposite version of this, e.g. any option not chosen

-Paramters for DLCOptionKey are defined below.
+Parameters for DLCOptionKey are defined below.

 | Descriptor | Value type              | Purpose                                                                                                                                                                                           | Min supported cmmver |
 |------------|-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|